Mallorca in April, Es Colomer

 Get active outdoors

-April’s pleasant weather is perfect for outdoor sports before the summer heat sets in.
+April’s mild weather is perfect for outdoor sports before the summer heat sets in.

-This is also one of the month’s when Mallorca’s at its greenest, making it a great time to go hiking.
+This is also one of the months when Mallorca is at its greenest, making it a great time to go hiking.
 Whether you prefer easy coastal trails, shaded forest walks, or tricky mountain hikes, Mallorca has it all.
 Get inspired and find some of the best trails in Mallorca here.
 Maybe you can even cool off with a bracing dip in one of the calas at the end!

 Pollença mountains, West Coast